Dilepton production from moaton quasiparticles

 In vacuum, vector meson dominance implies that pion production proceeds entirely through virtual $\rho_\mu$ mesons \cite{OConnell:1995nse}.
 In heavy ion collisions, successful fits to the dilepton excess below the $\rho_\mu$ meson peak are usually obtained by a broadened $\rho_\mu$ in nuclear matter \cite{Rapp:1999ej,Rapp:2016xzw,Rapp:2024grb}.
 In contrast, our analysis is valid in the chirally restored phase, cf.\ Fig.~\ref{fig:sketch}.
 Here, we study additional contributions from moatonic pions.

 We consider the possible dimension-6 terms that can contribute to dilepton production in a QCD moat regime in four dimensions, where a spin zero field $\vec{\phi}$ carries dimensions of mass.
+We compare this to the chiral perturbation theory Lagrangian in the Supplementary material.
 To obey gauge invariance of couplings to the photon field $(A_\mu)$, we replace $\partial_\mu \rightarrow D_\mu$ in Eq.~\eqref{eff_lag},